-Kendall Fitzpatrick has a son who was diagnosed with moderate factor IX deficiency.
+Kendall has a son who was diagnosed with moderate factor IX deficiency.
 She herself recognized bleeding issues after a ruptured ovarian cyst.
 After her son was diagnosed with hemophilia B, Kendall was diagnosed with mild factor IX deficiency at the age of 24.

 I think the biggest thing I try to help people with is that there’re